 Several trends are set to change the landscape of mobile marketing.
 These are:

 A chatbot is a computer program that initiates conversation with a user.
-This chatbot can be verbal, like Amazon’s Alexa and Apple’s Siri, or written like a chatbot on a website.
+This chatbot can be verbal, like Amazon’s Alexa and Apple’s Siri, or written like an online chatbot on a website.
 While chatbot technology isn’t exactly new, it is becoming better every day.

 An advanced chatbot can perform various functions, such as making reservations, placing orders, canceling services, answering questions, and accumulating demographic information.
 As chatbots grow, the gateway to the customer broadens as well.